FabianHertel/ship_routing/README.md

 Even if CH is the fastest, for example for routing 4 (from Atlantic to Indic around Afrika), it visits the most nodes.
 I am sure this can be optimized by a better query.

 ## Conclusion
+For the graph generation much of effort was put to reach comfortable time for calculating new graphs.
-I implemented 3 additional queries next to basic Dijkstra.
+For the routing, I implemented 3 additional queries next to basic Dijkstra.
 Bidirectional Dijkstra gives optimizes for the most cases a bit.
 Better results are offered by A*.
 By an easy implementation strong performance gain can be reached.
 Often we are 3 to 5 times faster than the basic Dijkstra.
 The contraction hierarchies algorithm is implemented with preprocessing and query.
 The contraction takes long, but contracting ~80% feasable in half a day.
 The query leads to correct results, but could be faster.
 Reasons are the contraction, which is not complete and an unoptimized query.
 Ideas to go on are given.

 ## References